ardalanamini/xcoins-code-review/README.md

     > for this purpose, I used `imports` property in `package.json` to avoid using unnecessary third-party application,
     > which improves both the startup time and security, due to the fact that `Node.js` will only apply these path aliases to the current package,
     > meaning no installed dependency can use these path aliases (which could cause security issues as well)
+- Improvements in the `src` directory:
   - Added the `src/models/index.ts` file to provide easier & cleaner access to all database models throughout the entire project.
+    > I didn't use `export default` for the models, because in the `index.ts` I wanted to be able to easily use `export * from "some-model"`.
   - Added the `src/constants` directory to move all constant values there instead of being scattered all over the project.
     > This ensures that the project is using the same consistent values everywhere.
     > `MODEL` & `COLLECTION` constants are also added, due to the fact that they can be useful in scenarios such as `$lookup` aggregation stages.
     > Also In case of need to change the said values, it just needs to be updated in one places only.
+  - Added the `src/routes/index.ts` file to provide cleaner api endpoint management.
+    > I exported the routes as `default` in this case, due to only having one job, which is exporting the express `Router`.
+  - Renamed the router filenames.
+The `.router` part of the name was redundant, since they're already under the `routes` directory.
+  - Moved the controllers to the `controllers` directory & each controller to be in a separate file.
+    > This makes code cleaner and easier to maintain. not the directory `routes` only manages the routing &
+    > the `controllers` directory manages route behaviors.
+    > By putting controllers in separate files, it will become easier to detect which dependencies are used in which controller
+    > and the number of controllers won't affect the readability of the code, thus easier to improve, debug & maintain.
+  - Added the `wrapController` utility.
+    > `express` doesn't catch async errors properly, so I added this utility to wrap the controllers before passing them
+    > to the `Router` instance.

 <!-- Footnotes -->